 Take in Scenic Views at Chateau Lake Louise

 The evening is the perfect time to take in the scenic views from Chateau Lake Louise.
 As guests of the hotel, we enjoyed a meal at the Louiza restaurant.
-After dinner, we returned back outside to walk along the shores of Lake Louise, enjoying the less crowded views.
+After dinner, we returned back outside to walk along the shores of Lake Louise, enjoying the more peaceful surroundings, now that most of the day trippers had left.

 Moraine Lake Sunrise